Euler State Networks: Non-dissipative Reservoir Computing: Mathematical Analysis

 Here $\J_{F}(\h_0,\x(t))$ is used to denote the Jacobian of the function $F$ in eq.~\ref{eq.F} at time-step $t$ and evaluated at $\h_0$, i.e.:

 In classical ESN literature it is common to study the eigenspectrum of the Jacobian of the reservoir, and especially its spectral radius, in order to characterize the asymptotic stability behavior of the system.
 In particular, when introducing necessary conditions for the ESP \cite{Jaeger2001}, it is common to study the autonomous system (i.e., in the absence of driving input $\x(t) = \mathbf{0}$ for every $t$, and bias $\mathbf{b} = \mathbf{0}$), linearized around the origin (i.e., $\h_0 = \mathbf{0}$).
 For ESNs, this procedure then results in an algebraic constraint that is imposed on the recurrent weight matrix of the reservoir in order to control its effective spectral radius.
-Interestingly, by taking the same assumptions in the case of EuSN, we find that all the eigenvalues of the Jacobian are naturally confined to a neighborhood of $1$.
-This result is stated by the following Proposition~\ref{th.proposition1}, where we use the notation $\lambda_i(\cdot)$ to indicate the $i$-th eigenvalue of its argument.
+Interestingly, by taking the same assumptions in the case of EuSN, we find that all the eigenvalues of the Jacobian are naturally confined to values close to 1.
+More precisely, the following Proposition~\ref{th.proposition1} characterizes the values that can be taken by the eigenvalues of the Jacobian of the autonomous EuSN reservoir system linearized around the origin.
+In the following, we use the notation $\lambda_k(\cdot)$ to indicate the $k$-th eigenvalue of its argument.

-\begin{proposition} Let us consider an EuSN whose reservoir dynamics are ruled by the state transition function in eq. \ref{eq.F}, where both $\varepsilon$ and $\gamma$ are small positive scalars.
+\begin{proposition} Let us consider an EuSN whose reservoir dynamics are ruled by the state transition function in eq. \ref{eq.F}, with step size $\varepsilon$, diffusion coefficient $\gamma$, and reservoir weight matrix $\Wh$.
 Assume autonomous (i.e., with null driving input and bias) and linearized dynamics around the origin.
 Then, the eigenvalues of the resulting Jacobian satisfy the following condition:

 \begin{proof} Computing an expression for the Jacobian in eq.~\ref{eq.Jacobian} around the origin and in the absence of external input, we find that: